-Following the previous Managing Director's secondment to Welsh Government, Geraint Rees was brought in to lead a review of ERW and develop a revised structure.
+Following the previous Managing Director's secondment to Welsh Government, an Interim Managing Director was brought in to lead a review of ERW and develop a revised structure.

 Since the inception of ERW the service structure has evolved on a basis of need.
 During that time the changing operational environment, strategic priorities and operational needs have changed considerably.
-These changes have placed an increasing strain on the structure to the point where the workforce structure was not fit for purpose.
+These changes which include Leadership Programmes and Curriculum Development have placed an increasing strain on the structure to the point where it was not fit for purpose.

 In September 2018, a widespread engagement exercise was undertaken with the 6 Local Authorities' education department leads and subsequently with the wider headteacher community across the region.
 Due to the feedback received from the engagement exercise it became evident that an evaluation of the organisational structure needed to take place.
 The evaluation has shown that the introduction of a clearly defined central staffing structure was required to enable ERW to work in partnership with the 6 Local Authorities and provide an effective and efficient model to provide leadership and co-ordination of a self-improving system.